Selling Your Knoxville House During Divorce

 2. Agree on selling approach with your spouse (if possible)

-3. Get competing offers to establish objective market value
+3. Get multiple offers to establish objective market value

 4. Review offers together and select the best option